 Combine all ingredients for the Italiano Compound Butter in a bowl, and mix well until all ingredients are incorporated.
 Place the compound butter in the center of a sheet of plastic wrap.
 Wrap the plastic around the butter and form into a log, twisting the ends of the plastic to fully encase the butter.
 Place in the refrigerator to firm.

-Preheat your Yoder Smokers YS640 to 425ºF, set up for direct grilling with GrillGrates.
-Also, place a Lodge Logic 10” cast iron skillet in the cooker to preheat.
+Preheat your Yoder Smokers YS640 Pellet Grill to 425ºF, set up for direct grilling with GrillGrates.
+Also, place a Lodge 10” Cast Iron Skillet in the cooker to preheat.
 When the skillet is hot, add a few pats of the Italiano Compound Butter and let melt.
 Then, add the diced mushrooms and about 1 tablespoon of Cattleman’s Grill Italiano Seasoning.
 Cook until mushrooms are softened, about 15-20 minutes, stirring occasionally.
-Meanwhile, cook your pasta to desired doneness, toss with a little olive oil, the 2 tablespoons of parmesan and hold warm.
+Meanwhile, cook your pasta to the desired doneness, toss with a little olive oil, the 2 tablespoons of parmesan and hold warm.

-Rub the strip steaks with a little oil, then season with Obie-Cue’s Steakmaker Seasoning on both sides.
+Rub the strip steaks with a little oil, then season with Kansas City’s Cowtown Steak and Grill Seasoning on both sides.
 Grill on the GrillGrates, both sides, until the internal temperature reaches 125ºF-130ºF for a medium rare-medium finish.
-You can check the internal temperature with a digital thermometer, like the Maverick PT-100.
-A minute before removing the steaks from the steaks from the grill (a few degrees shy of your goal), place a couple of pats of the compound butter on each steak.
+You can check the internal temperature with a digital thermometer, like the Maverick PT-75.
+A minute before removing the steaks from the steaks from the grill (a few degrees shy of your goal) place a couple of pats of the compound butter on each steak.

 Serve the steak and pasta topped with the diced mushrooms.